 |1.
 Accidental Death (AD)||1.
 Death (Natural & Accidental)|

 |2.
 Children Education Benefit||2.
 Critical Illness Rider (CI)|

 |3.
 Mobility Extension||3.
 Accidental Death Benefit Rider (ADB)|

 |4.
 Last Rites Expenses|

 Since both policies are tailor-made, i.e. a corporate can select the benefit structure for its group policy.
-In case the corporate decides to remove the dual coverage for accidental death, he/she can opt out of the accidental death benefit from the GPA policy.
-The accidental death benefit is a critical policy benefit, removing this benefit leads to significant savings (approximately 25%-40%) in the cost of GPA policy.
+In case the corporate decides to remove the dual coverage for accidental death, he/she can opt out of the unexpected death benefit from the GPA policy.
+The accidental death benefit is a critical policy benefit, removing this benefit leads to significant savings (approximately 25%-40%) in the cost of the Group Personal Accident policy.

 PS – Though Accidental Death Benefit can be offered as a rider in the GTL policy, corporate generally choose the GPA policy for PTD, PPD, TTD, and AME benefits which are not provided under GTL policy.